nwheels-io/NWheels/README.md

 ### Timeline

-Year|Status
+Year|Summary
 -|-
-2013|Started development of Hapil library for code generation, which is an essential part of NWheels concept.
+2013|Started development of [Hapil](https://github.com/felix-b/Hapil) library for code generation, which is an essential part of NWheels concept.
 2014|Hapil library gained enough features.
 Started development of NWheels milestone Afra.
 Implemented server bootstrapping and metadata-based composition of domain objects.
 Added support for data persistence through Entity Framework.
 2015|Development of NWheels milestone Afra continued.
 Added support for Mongo DB.
-Started development of model-based UI and web UI stack based on AngularJS and ASP.NET Web API.
+Started development of model-based UI, and web UI stack based on a Bootstrap theme, AngularJS, and ASP.NET Web API.
 2016|NWheels milestone Afra reached enough maturity to support full-stack development.
 Two proprietary real-world applications developed on top of NWheels milestone Afra: one released to production, one is in the beta stage.
 These applications proved that the concept of NWheels works, but taught us a few lessons.
 2017|Further development of NWheels milestone Afra abandoned; started development of second take at NWheels, completely from scratch.